tarosky/render-faster/README.md

 ### Case 3.
 Critical Stylesheet

-`rel="preload` attributes makes your stylesheets loaded asynchrounsely, but FOUC(Flush of Unstyled Content) happens.
+`rel="preload"` attributes makes your stylesheets loaded asynchrounsely, but FOUC(Flush of Unstyled Content) happens.

 To avoid this, include critical CSS to **Deny List** in your setting screen.
 Critical CSS are generally your theme's main stylesheet.